Franchise throws Down NWA Title (ECW, August 27, 1994)

 Right after, a promo from Tod Gordon aired, where he stated that he had dissolved NWA Eastern Championship Wrestling, and in its place, was EXTREME Championship Wrestling.
 The plan worked.
 ECW gained a huge amount of momentum, and within a few years, would be presenting pay-per-views, selling action figures and video games, and eventually, gain a timeslot on a national cable outlet.

-The NWA never did rise up to challenge the WWF and WCW for national wrestling supremacy, and their plans quietly filed away.
+The NWA never did rise up to challenge the WWF and WCW for national wrestling supremacy, and their plans were quietly filed away.